-Description Two storey detached cottage.
-Accommodation Ground: Entrance Vestibule, Living Room, Dining Room/Kitchen and Bathroom.
-First Floor: Four Bedrooms.
-Gross internal floor area (m2) 107 Neighbourhood and location The property forms part of an established residential area in Nairn Town Centre.
+Description Mid terraced bungalow.
+Accommodation Ground: Entrance Vestibule, Living Room, Kitchen, Bathroom and Bathroom.
+Gross internal floor area (m2) 48 Neighbourhood and location The property forms part of the established Fishertown area of Nairn.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found in Nairn Town Centre.
+The property is located within the Local Conservation Area.
 Age 124 years.
 Weather Dry, bright and sunny.
 Chimney stacks The chimney stack is of stone construction, having a roughcast finish.
 There are metal flashings at the base of the chimney.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad with tiles having metal ridging.
+The roof is of pitched design clad with slates having metal ridging.